 The Group's diverse business and customer base and wide geographic reach are natural mitigating factors for customer credit risk.
-At December 31, 2016, no single customer represented more than 5% of the Group's total outstanding receivables.
+At December 31, 2017, no single customer represented more than 5% of the Group's total outstanding receivables.

-The Group also applies a proactive policy for managing and reducing its customer risk by means of a Group-wide credit management policy which was rolled out to Nexans' international subsidiaries throughout the course of 2015.
+The Group also applies a proactive policy for managing and reducing its customer credit risk by means of a Group-wide credit management policy which has been rolled out to Nexans' international subsidiaries.
 The Group has also set up a master credit insurance program for most of its subsidiaries, although a portion of its trade receivables is not covered by this program.
 Credit risk has been amplified by the difficult market environment caused by the recent global economic and political crises, and the Group has experienced late and disputed payments from a number of customers.
-Currently it is still difficult to obtain credit risk coverage in Brazil where insurers are still selective and coverage remains limited and there is also some pressure regarding credit risk in Turkey.
+Currently it is still difficult to obtain credit insurance in Brazil and Turkey, although the problem has eased slightly.